vladimirfomene/vladimirfomene.github.io/content/blog/bitcoin-addresses.md

 ### Private Key Format

 Although our hexadecimal private key is valid, it is not the recommended format expected by wallet software when instantiating a wallet from the private key.
-The format expected by this software is called Wallet Import Format (WIP for short).
+The format expected by this software is called Wallet Import Format (WIF for short).
 This format is divided into four parts.
-**version-number**-**payload**-**suffix**-**checksum**
+**version : payload : suffix : checksum**

-- The version number informs wallet software which type of key this is.
+- The version informs wallet software which type of key this is.
 For private keys, the version number is **0x80**.
 - The payload is the hexadecimal form of the key as we generated it in the previous section.
 -  The suffix indicates whether this key is compressed or not compressed. **0x01** for compressed keys and it is left empty for uncompressed keys.
 -  The checksum helps the wallet software detect if the key has been transcribed correctly into the software.

-WIP requires these four parts to be Base58 encoded.
+WIF requires these four parts to be Base58 encoded.
 Once concatenated and encoded using Base58 encoding, the uncompressed private keys start with the number 5 while the compressed private keys start with K or L. Here is what implementing from our hexadecimal private key looks like:

 ```python
 ..........